Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

 Now consider the choice of latent variables.
-There is a trade off between setting $m$ small enough to reduce noise and large enough to capture sufficient variation in the system to be informative for forecasts.
-Rules of thumb exist (such as taking $m$ to be large enough to capture at least 95\% of the variation with the other 5\% being assigned to noise which is not useful for forecast) but this is essentially a matter of empirical design which we discuss in more detail in \autoref{Section:Data}.
+There is a trade off between setting $m$ small enough to ignore the variation that is regarded as unimportant and large enough to capture sufficient variation in the system to be informative for forecasts.
+Rules of thumb exist (such as taking $m$ to be large enough to capture at least 95\% of the variation with the other 5\% being assigned to information which is not useful for forecasts) but this is essentially a matter of empirical design which we discuss in more detail in \autoref{Section:Data}.
 Also, as in any factor model, forecasts for $\mathbf{y}_t$ are conditional on some predetermined values $\mathbf{x}^*_m$ for $\mathbf{x}_m$.
-In a scenario evaluation these could correspond to extreme values, or expected values, or they could be any other point forecast.
-Given values $\mathbf{x}^*_m$ for the first $m$ principal components we may obtain a point forecast for $\mathbf{y}$ without using regression, just by setting $\hat{\mathbf{y}}|\mathbf{x}^*_m = \mathbf{W}_m\mathbf{x}^*_m$.
-However, to obtain a distribution forecast we require forecasts for each conditional quantile $\hat{\mathbf{y}}^{(\tau)}|\mathbf{x}^*_m$ with $\tau \in \mathbbm{Q}$ for some partition $\mathbbm{Q}$ of $(0,1)$.
-These are derived from quantile regressions of the form \eqref{Equation:QuantileModel} with $n \times 1$ intercept estimates $\hat{\bm{\alpha}}^{(\tau)}_m$, $n \times m$ matrices of coefficient estimates $\hat{\mathbf{B}}^{(\tau)}_m$ and $n \times 1$ residuals $\hat{\bm{\varepsilon}}^{(\tau)}_{t}|\mathbf{x}^*_m$.
+Because our endogenous latent factors are contemporaneous, $\mathbf{x}_m$ is unknown.
+One approach is to fit a dynamic model for $\mathbf{x}_m$ to obtain an forecast $\mathbf{x}^*_m$, which can then be fed into the factor quantile models.
+However, this approach defeats the simplicity of the factor quantile models.
+In this paper, we consider a static approach, where we use the unconditional distribution induced by the factor quantile models as our predictive density.